nmoller/ww2-k8s/README.md

 :bomb:

-:exclamation: It is intended to be a first experiment.... so please not intended to production
+:exclamation: It is intended to be a first experiment.... so please do not deploy in production :yum: